Create a database user

 Login or user that is not mapped to a login

-When connecting as a contained database user you must provide the name of the database as part of the connection string.
-To specify the database in Management Studio, in the Connect to dialog box, click Options, and then click the Connection Properties tab.
+When connecting as a contained database user, you must provide the name of the database as part of the connection string.
+To specify the database in SQL Server Management Studio (SSMS), in the Connect to dialog box, select Options, and then select the Connection Properties tab.

-Select SQL user with password or a SQL user with login based on a SQL Server authentication login, when the person connecting cannot authenticate with Windows.
-This is common when people outside of your organization (for example customers) are connecting to your SQL Server.
+Select SQL user with password or a SQL user with login based on a SQL Server authentication login, when the person connecting can't authenticate with Windows authentication.
+This is common when people outside of your organization (for example, customers) are connecting to your SQL Server.

 For people inside your organization, Windows authentication is a better choice, because they won't have to remember an additional password, and because Windows authentication offers additional security features such as Kerberos.

 A user is a database level security principal.
 Logins must be mapped to a database user to connect to a database.
 A login can be mapped to different databases as different users but can only be mapped as one user in each database.
-In a partially contained database, a user can be created that does not have a login.
+In a partially contained database, a user can be created that doesn't have a login.
 For more information about contained database users, see CREATE USER (Transact-SQL).
-If the guest user in a database is enabled, a login that is not mapped to a database user can enter the database as the guest user.
+If the guest user in a database is enabled, a login that isn't mapped to a database user can enter the database as the guest user.